aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 ## What I learned building this

-**Stop fighting LLM variability—design around it.** In defense systems, components are deterministic (or they're broken).
+In defense systems, components are deterministic (or they're broken).
 LLMs are different: probabilistic by nature.
 My instinct was to "fix" the variability.
 Wrong approach.
-The right move is accepting that outputs vary and building systems that tolerate it.
+Accept that outputs vary and build systems that tolerate it.
 That's where Pydantic shines—not preventing variation, but catching when it exceeds acceptable bounds.

-**Every LLM call is a security boundary.** Banking systems taught me to treat every external input as hostile.
-LLM outputs?
-Same rule applies.
+Banking taught me to treat every external input as hostile.
+LLM outputs are no different.
 They cross a trust boundary into your application.
-Would you take user input and execute it directly?
-No. Would you parse API responses without validation?
-No. Don't treat LLM outputs differently just because they sound confident.
+Don't treat them differently just because they sound confident—validate everything.

-**Production debugging requires observability from day one.** The first time something fails mysteriously at 2 AM, you'll wish you'd added structured logging and retry counters.
-Don't wait for production to add observability.
-Your future self (or your on-call teammate) will thank you.
+The first time something fails mysteriously at 2 AM, you'll wish you'd added structured logging and retry counters from the start.
+Observability is not an afterthought.

 ---